-The decrease of \$58.7 million in capital assets is due to the net effect of: increase of \$61.0 million in capital assets being depreciated, an increase of \$240.0 million in accumulated depreciation and amortization mainly due to current year depreciation, and increase of \$120.3 million in construction in progress.
-Additions to construction in progress during fiscal year 2022 amounted to \$185.2 million mainly due to the following:
+The increase of \$21.6 million in capital assets is due to the net effect of: (i) increase of \$136.4 million in capital assets being depreciated, as a result of transfers from construction in progress to plant in service, (ii) an increase of \$261.4 million in accumulated depreciation and amortization mainly due to current year depreciation, and (iii) a net increase of \$145.9 million in construction in progress.
+Additions to construction in progress during fiscal year 2023 amounted to \$286.4 million mainly due to the following:

-- \$66.1 million in renewal and replacement projects - \$113.3 million in the Authority's capital improvement program
+- \$82.3 million in renewal and replacement projects - \$204.1 million in the Authority's capital improvement program

-The Authority had \$554.1 million in construction in progress as of June 30, 2022.
-During fiscal year 2022, the Authority continued with the implementation of its capital improvement program, including the regulatory and compliance projects with the state revolving funds from EPA, as well the reconstruction and resiliency projects, which are being financed as part of the FEMA obligation of \$3.7 billion under the Federal Accelerated Award Strategies ("FAAST") program.
-See Note 21.
+The Authority had \$700.0 million in construction in progress as of June 30, 2023.
+During fiscal year 2023, the Authority continued with the implementation of its capital improvement program, including the regulatory and compliance projects with the state revolving funds from EPA, as well the reconstruction and resiliency projects, which are being financed as part of the FEMA's obligation of \$3.7 billion under the Federal Accelerated Award Strategies ("FAAST") program.